 Never a Short Process

 Let’s go ahead and get one thing out of the way: any attempt you make to potty train a puppy is going to be frustrating.
-No matter how quick a study your puppy might be, it’s going to feel like the potty training process is going to take forever.
+No matter how quick a study your puppy might be, it’s going to feel like the process of perfecting potty training will take forever.
 Try to remember, though, that this is the fault of your perception rather than a fault of your puppy.
 In reality, he or she is actually attempting to deal with quite a bit and is likely doing a much better job than you realize.

 If you’re still frustrated, let’s try to keep a few things in mind when potty training.
-First and foremost, let’s remember that puppies really can’t control their bladders for the first year of their lives.
+First and foremost, let’s remember that puppies really can’t control their bladders for the first year of their lives, which is why puppies tend to pee so much.
 In fact, it’s fantastic when a puppy is able to hold his or her bladder for more than a few hours – the formula that most use puts bladder control time at a few hours, usually the number of months old plus one for the average puppy.

 You also need to remember that you’re really training a dog here.
 This isn’t something that comes naturally to him or her.
 It’s not quite as difficult as learning algebra might be for a human, but it’s something that requires a lot of conditioning.
 Give your dog some credit – he or she is probably doing fine.